 You can make more money selling through SMS.
 This is a great channel.
 Even Facebook uses this system.
 The time for electronic money has not yet come.
 The capacity of the operators to charge on behalf of customers is a great attraction for suppliers and it will remain so.
 Not everyone has smartphones.

-I would really like to see an app developed which allows all users from Bucharest to know what trainings there are in the city in real time.
+I would really like to see an app developed which allows all users from Bucharest to know what training there is in the city in real-time.

 Apps are also available on iOS.